-- 8.14 We evaluate the effectiveness of provision for pupils with SEN by: - Tracking pupils' progress. - Carrying out the review stage of the graduated approach in every cycle of SEN support. - Monitoring by the SENCO. - Holding annual reviews for pupils with EHC plans. - Getting feedback from the pupil and their parents.
+- 8.14 We evaluate the effectiveness of provision for pupils with SEN by: - Tracking pupils' progress at least three times a year. - Carrying out the review stage of the graduated approach in every cycle of SEN support. - Monitoring by the SENCO. - Holding annual reviews for pupils with EHC plans. - Getting feedback from the pupil and their parents.